minagishl/copy-base64/README.md

 ## Notice

 This extension is still under development and may not work as expected.
 If this is the case, please contact us through the website listed in the developer's profile

 ## Install

+It has been made private due to a glitch, and it is undecided if it will be made public in the future.

-You can install it from the [Chrome Web Store](https://chromewebstore.google.com/detail/copy-base64/blcalgpiemmbilniidphglhhmdilfpcm)
+~~You can install it from the [Chrome Web Store](https://chromewebstore.google.com/detail/copy-base64/blcalgpiemmbilniidphglhhmdilfpcm)~~

 ## Supported Browsers